mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 Here is a list of some less obvious candidates:

-- Manufacturing,
+- Manufacturing and production systems,
+- energy sector (power generation, electrical grids, renewable energy),
 - maritime industry,
-- freight transport,
+- freight transport and logistics,
+- chemical and process engineering,
+- oil and gas (drilling, pipelines, refineries),
+- HVAC and environmental control,
+- telecommunications and signal processing,
 - military,
 - astronomy,
+- civil engineering and construction,
-- 3D design,
+- 3D design and CAD,
 - robotics,
-- audio,
+- audio and music production,
-- medical devices,
+- medical devices and pharmaceutical dosing,
+- gaming and physics simulation,
 - national laboratories,
 - scientific institutions and universities,
 - all kinds of navigation and charting,
-- GUI frameworks,
+- GUI frameworks and computer graphics,
 - finance (including HFT).

 As we can see, the range of domains for such a library is vast and not